Best Boxing Handwraps Review -

 Hand Wrap Length and Size

 The regular recommendation on hand wrap length is to go as long as possible.
-The benchmark length is 180”, which will give you more than enough wraps to secure your wrists and knuckles effectively.
+The benchmark length is 180”, which will give you more than enough wraps to secure your wrists and knuckles effectively even when it's paired with heavy bag gloves or any other gloves for that matter.

 Folks with smaller hands can go shorter wraps so that it doesn’t feel too bulky or heavy.
 Most especially if you want to train with the wraps under a glove to give it a good fit.